-Students may lodge an Illness/Misadventure application if they believe that circumstances occurring immediately before or during an assessment task, and which were beyond their control, diminished their examination performance.
+Students may lodge an Illness/Misadventure application if they believe that circumstances occurring immediately before or during an assessment task, and which were beyond their control, diminished their assessment performance.

-It is a NESA recommendation that wherever possible, a student completes the task in line with published assessment to minimise the impact on other classes and assessment performance.
+Wherever possible, a student completes the task in line with published assessment to minimise the impact on other classes and assessment performance.
 In this instance, a marks consideration application addresses a limitation on performance.